What to Bring for the Adolescent Residential Program

 The adolescent program is device free.
-Please leave phones, tablets, gaming systems, smart watches, and other devices at home.
+Please leave phones, tablets, gaming systems, laptop computers, kindles and ereaders, smart watches, Fitbits and fitness trackers, mp3 or CD players, and other devices at home.

-Rooms are fully furnished, and there is little room for extra pieces.
+Rooms are fully furnished, and there is no room for extra pieces.

 Cash and Valuables

-Cash, credit/debit cards, valuable jewelry, and other items of value should not be brought to Skyland Trail.
+Cash and credit/debit cards and other items of value should not be brought to Skyland Trail.

 Alcohol, Drugs, Tobacco, and Vaping

 Alcohol, cigarettes, vape pens and pods, tobacco products, street drugs or non-prescription drugs are not permitted on Skyland Trail property.

 Please do not bring any over-the-counter medicines like ibuprofen or aspirin or any non-prescription supplements like vitamins or herbal or nutritional supplements.
 These medications are available as needed from the nurse’s station.
 If these supplements are brought to the residence, they will be destroyed because we cannot verify their origin or safety.
 If you have a prescription from your doctor for a supplement to treat a known medical problem, please present your prescription and the supplement to the nurse at admission.
 Your supplement will be available as needed at the nurses’ station.